cynthia079/orel/README.md

 }
 ```

-We need iterate each item from note_list array, convert them to appropriate format for storage or downstream data processing.
+We need iterate each item from note_list array, convert them to appropriate format for storage or upcoming data processing.

 |  column  | type | how to set |
 | -- | -- | -- |